The Tate Thomason Conjecture

 \textbf{0.
 The Tate Conjecture}

-For a projective smooth variety $X$ over a field $k$, the $i$-th Chow Group $CH^{i}(X)$ is generated by cycles of codimension $i$ on $X$ modulo rational equivalence.
-If $l$ is a prime invertible in $k$ we can define a $Q_{l}$-linear cycle morphism from the $i$-th Chow group into the $2i$-th $l$-adic etale cohomology with $i$-th Tate twist coefficient:
+For the projective smooth variety $X\sb{\infty}$ over the finite field $F_{q}$, consider the $i$-th Chow Group $CH^{i}(X\sb{\infty})$ generated by cycles of codimension $i$ on $X\sb{\infty}$ modulo rational equivalence.
+If $l$ is a prime invertible in $F_{q}$ we can define a $Q_{l}$-linear cycle morphism from the $i$-th Chow group into the $2i$-th $l$-adic etale cohomology with $i$-th Tate twist coefficient: